-Historically, in King County, housing affordable to very low- and low-income households has been concentrated in certain sub-areas while other sub-areas have very little housing affordable to these income groups.
+((Historically, in King County, housing affordable to very low- and low-income households has been concentrated in certain sub-areas while other sub-areas have very little housing affordable to these income groups.
 An over-concentration of low-income housing in certain areas can detract from the opportunity of those households to improve economically because of poor access to jobs and services and lack of options for better schools.
-Two complementary strategies can help to improve the opportunities of low-income households: 1) work to improve schools, services, public transportation options, and job opportunities in areas that have historically provided more affordable housing; and 2) provide many more affordable housing options in sub-areas of the County that already have good access to jobs and transportation and high-achieving schools.
+Two complementary strategies can help to improve the opportunities of low-income households: 1) work to improve schools, services, public transportation options, and job opportunities in areas that have historically provided more affordable housing; and 2) provide many more affordable housing options in sub-areas of the County that already have good access to jobs and transportation and high achieving schools.

-- F-104 King County shall encourage new, rehabilitated, and preserved affordable housing development in areas with access to well-developed social, educational, and health services, as well as public transportation, sidewalks, and bicycle infrastructure. - F-105 King County should encourage partnerships among housing providers, neighborhood groups and schools at all levels from pre-school through college especially in areas that currently have an abundance of very low- to moderate income housing.
+F-104 King County shall encourage new, rehabilitated, and preserved affordable housing development in areas with access to well-developed social, educational, and health services, as well as public transportation, sidewalks, and bicycle infrastructure.

+King County should encourage partnerships among housing providers, neighborhood groups and schools at all levels from pre-school through college especially in areas that currently have an abundance of very low- to moderate income housing.
 King County should also promote collaboration with libraries, recreational and social service agencies.
 Among other strategies, these partnerships could involve mutually-supportive planning and sharing of facilities and services.

-- F-106 To the extent feasible, after a disaster which significantly affects housing, King County shall: - a.
-Coordinate efforts to assist households with housing inspection and repair resources; - b.
-Help displaced households find interim housing; and - c.
-Work with federal, state, and both public and private local agencies to identify ways that available resources can assist those affected by a disaster. - F-107 King County will, in cooperation with special purpose districts or local service providers, continue to plan for and provide public services to the Rural Area, consistent with rural standards and needs. - F-108 To support the intent of the Growth Management Act, King County should work with cities and other service providers to establish priority areas for public funding of capital facilities, services and infrastructure.
+F-106 To the extent feasible, after a disaster which significantly affects housing, King County shall:

+- Coordinate efforts to assist households with housing inspection and repair resources; - b.
+Help displaced households find interim housing: and

+Work with federal, state, and both public and private local agencies to identify ways that available resources can assist those affected by a disaster.))

+F-107 King County will, in cooperation with special purpose districts or local service providers, continue to plan for and provide public services to the Rural Area and Natural Resource Lands, consistent with rural standards and needs.

+To support the intent of the Growth Management Act and address historic inequities and disadvantaged communities both in rural and unincorporated urban areas, King County should work with cities and other service providers to establish priority areas for public funding of capital facilities, services and infrastructure.